sgudenkauf/oer-personal-distributed-application-lab/README.md

 ---

-### PDAL: The Foundation for Distributed Applications and Systems
+### PDAL(Personal Distributed Applications Lab): The Foundation for Distributed Applications and Systems

 **Distributed Systems** are the engine of our modern world.
 They describe the infrastructure of interconnected computers that work together to achieve a common goal.
 Every time you use an app like TikTok, stream a video on Netflix, or make a purchase on Amazon, you're interacting with such systems, which are composed of thousands of servers.
 Within these systems, **distributed applications** run, such as a microservices architecture.
 Understanding this infrastructure and the applications that run on it is one of the most sought-after skills in today's job market.